NVIDIA/GenerativeAIExamples/community/SQLServer_AI_with_NVIDIA_NIM/README.md

 ## **Abstract**

-Unlock newly announced AI features in **Microsoft SQL Server 2025** using **NVIDIA NIM Microservices** for accelerated AI inference on both Azure Cloud and Azure Local.
+Unlock newly announced AI features in **Microsoft SQL Server 2025** using **NVIDIA NIM microservices** for accelerated AI inference on both Azure Cloud and Azure Local.

 This guide demonstrates efficient and secure integration of Microsoft SQL Server 2025 with **llama-nemotron-embed-1b-v2**, running in the cloud via Azure Container Apps and on-premises using Azure Local with Windows, WSL 2, and/or Ubuntu.